glotzerlab/signac-docs/docs/source/jobs.rst

 However, you only have to add those parameters that are **actually changed** (or anticipated to be changed) to the *state point*.
 It is perfectly acceptable to hard-code parameters up until the point where you **actually change them**, at which point you would add them to the *state point* :ref:`retroactively <add-sp-keys>`.

-You can, but do not have to use the :class:`Job` interface to associate data with a job.
+You can, but do not have to, use the :class:`Job` interface to associate data with a job.
 Any file --with a name and format of your choosing-- that is stored within the job's workspace directory is considered *data associated with the job*.

 However, if you do choose to interact with the data through the :class:`Job` interface, there are four main ways of doing so: